 Against the Grain: An Environmental Novel with a Mystical Twist

 Request it from your local bookstores and libraries by clicking on the covers below.
 This is the *coolest* and most beneficial option for your local community!
-Or visit Amazon.
-Available in Kindle Unlimited.
-Read more about Red Penguin Books here.
+Or click on the button to have it mailed directly to you.

 “Against the Grain is satisfying as a thriller, as a poem to the environment, and as a love story.
 The richness of the characters’ relationships with the forest and trees is inspiring, and the plant kingdoms’ communications — and use of Sanskrit — was magical.
 In these family dynamics, politics is made personal, and finding purpose is a tool for healing.
 I couldn’t put the book down.” —Peter Ferko, author of The Genius of Yoga and Incarnation.

 “The dramatic confrontations of 1990’s Redwood Summer surge to life in Lâle Davidson’s bracingly imagined eco-novel, which somehow manages, despite its heady pace, to educate the reader on why trees matter, how they grow, and what they do for us — if we dare to let them.
 Vivid with charismatic characters, steeped in environmental history and the conflicts that defined a difficult and bitter time, Against the Grain sticks with hope and takes the long view, not unlike the thousand-year-old towering giants at the heart of this rich yarn.” —Amy Godine, independent scholar; curator, Dreaming of Timbuctoo exhibition, John Brown Farm, North Elba, NY; long-time writer for Adirondack Life.